ARRIS: JOURNAL OF SESAH

 Arris, the journal of the Southeast Chapter of the Society of Architectural Historians, is accepting submissions for articles and field notes to be published in upcoming issues.

-Articles generally run from 5000-7000 words.
+Articles generally run from 5,000-7,000 words and are blind peer-reviewed.
 They should demonstrate a rigorous mastery over the scholarly literature, research methods, field work (if applicable), and available primary sources of the subject.
 Articles should proceed beyond a descriptive approach to draw new conclusions or present new theoretical paradigms.
-Articles selected for publication have been blind peer-reviewed.

 There is no specific deadline for submissions, which are accepted on a rolling basis.
 If an article or field notes is accepted, but the issue in progress already has a sufficient number of them, it will be published in the next issue.

 Send submissions for articles and field notes to the Arris Editors:

 Books selected for review in Arris represent outstanding scholarly contributions about all aspects and regions of the built environment, with particular interest in new perspectives on the American South.
 Reviews should include a description of the book’s contents as well as the reviewer’s critical assessment.
 Reviewers are free to express their own opinions, but the editor retains normal editorial responsibilities, including the right of rejection.
 The length of reviews will be determined by the editor but generally will not exceed 1,500 words.

 Book reviews are solicited by the Arris book review editor.
 To propose a book to be reviewed in Arris, contact the editor.
 Or, to express interest in becoming a reviewer, send the editor a message that includes areas of interest and a brief CV.

 – Bryan Norwood, Arris Book Review Editor, email@example.com